pdjr-archive/venus-signalk-tank-service/README.md

 ## This project

-__venus-signalk-tank-service__ ignores Venus' broken tank handling, and instead recovers tank data from a Signal K server, generating and updating one D-Bus service per tank.
+__venus-signalk-tank-service__ recovers tank data from a specified Signal K server, generating and updating one D-Bus service per tank.

+ disables the display of tank data derived from Venus' broken CAN/N2K tank devices and
-For systems which have a CAN/N2K connection receiving data from a multi-channel tank sensor device a facility is provided which hides display of the associated (broken) D-Bus tank service.
+Tank data deriving from systems which have a CAN/N2K connection receiving data from a multi-channel tank sensor device a facility is provided which hides display of the associated (broken) D-Bus tank service.